 The Random Forest model was implemented using the RandomForestRegressor model from the Scikit-learn library.
 A generalised diagram of the random forest framework used for regression can be found in Fig. S5 in the Supporting Information.
 An initial grid search cross validation was used to trial different values for the number of estimators (number of decision trees) and max depth (the number of splits allowed in each decision tree).
-For the final models, the number of features (to be used for each tree) was the square root of the total number of input features.
-Similarly, RMSE, RRMSE, MAE, R2 and ρ were calculated between predicted test target values and the real target values to evaluate model performance on unseen data.
+For the final models, the number of estimators used was 600, the max depth was 10 and the maximum number of features (to be used for each tree) was the square root of the total number of input features.
+Similarly, RMSE, RRMSE, MAE, $\rm R^2$ and ρ were calculated between predicted test target values and the real target values to evaluate model performance on unseen data.